-CH 391-392
+CH 391-392 Physical Chemistry

-First semester topics include thermodynamics, phase equilibria, statistical mechanics, and kinetics.
-Second semester topics include quantum mechanics, spectroscopy and group theory, and an introduction to polymer chemistry.
-The labs are performed with minimal direct supervision.
-The lab includes investigations of energetics, molecular structure and reaction dynamics requiring the use of instrumental systems.
-Two semester course: Three 50 minute lectures and one 3 hour lab per week.
+The first semester of this course (CH 391) topics include the origin, applications, and implications of quantum mechanics.
+Specific topics include spectroscopy (rotational, vibrational, electronic and NMR), chemical bonding, and molecular structure.
+The second semester (CH 392) topics include thermodynamics, statistical mechanics, and kinetics.
+Through the two semesters emphasis will be placed in applying a conceptual understanding of quantum mechanics and the quantization of energy levels in molecular and atomic systems when answering quantitative chemical problems.
+Two semester course: Three 50-minute lectures per week.
 Prerequisite: CH 302, MA 233 and PHYS 206 or consent of the instructor.
 Student must pass prerequisites with a "C" or better to enroll in CH 391-392.
-Offered annually.
-CH 391 Fall semester.
-CH 392 Spring semester.
+Offered every other year, CH 391 fall semester of odd-numbered years and CH 392 spring semester of even-numbered years.

-Advanced Inorganic Chemistry CH 405
+CH 405 Advanced Inorganic Chemistry

 A detailed study of current topics in inorganic chemistry, including coordination chemistry, organometallic chemistry, homogeneneous catalysis and bioinorganic chemistry.
 Emphasis will be placed on orbital interactions, reactivity and reaction mechanisms of inorganic molecules.
 Lab covers synthesis and spectroscopy of inorganic compounds.
 Prerequisite: CH 302.
 Students must receive a "C" or better in the prerequisite to enroll in CH 405.
-Three 50 minute lectures and one 3 hour lab per week.
-Spring semester, even- numbered years.
+Three 50-minute lectures per week.
+Spring semester, even-numbered years.